 In case management, events or actions determine the process.
 The next event in the process is determined by the input of data from various sources.
 These can be refined at any time during the resolution of the case.

-In handling data, business process management follows a structured workflow, while case management follows a highly adaptive one.
+In handling data, business process management follows a structured workflow, while case management workflow follows a highly adaptive one.

 There is a structured sequence of processes in BPM.
 The process flow is formulated in advance and usually entails just a single flow model.
 Activities are logical, and repeatable sequences can be automated.

 On the contrary, there is an unstructured progression of a case from initiation to resolution in case management.
-The process flow is highly dynamic and allows for ad hoc decision making.
+The process flow is highly dynamic and allows for ad hoc decision-making.
 Knowledge workers primarily determine the course of action based on their judgment on the information or circumstances presented.

-What are the pros and cons of BPM and case management?
+What are the Pros and Cons of BPM and Case Management?